projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 Notice the structure of our command:
 1. The terminal recognizes "cat" and looks for what comes next
-2. <<EOF>> tells the command line to add the input after the command to the end of the file
+2. <<EOF>> tells the terminal to add the input after the command to the end of the file
 3. You specify which file you want to add to
 4. Add whatever contents you’d like to the file (you can add multiple lines too!)
 5. Use `EOF` to close the file editor